litian96/FedProx/README.md

 ### Dataset generation

-We **already includes four synthetic datasets** under corresponding folders that are used in the paper.
+We **already provide four synthetic datasets** that are used in the paper under corresponding folders.
 For all datasets, see the `README` files in separate `data/$dataset` folders for instructions on preprocessing and/or sampling data.

 The statistics of real federated datasets are summarized as follows.